auchenberg/vscode-browser-preview/README.md

   <br>
 </h1>

-<h4 align="center">Open a real browser preview inside VS Code (Powered by Chrome Headless)</h4>
+<h4 align="center">A real browser preview inside your editor that you can debug.</h4>

-Browser Preview for VS Code enables you to open a real browser preview inside VS Code.
-The browser preview is powered by Chrome Headless, where VS Code controls the headless browser instance and streams the rendered content back to VS Code.

-This enables a secure way to render web content inside VS Code, and opens the door for many interesting such as attaching VS Code's debugger to allow in-editor debugging, as the browser preview is a real browser, and not just a WebView or iFrame.
+Browser Preview for VS Code enables you to open a real browser preview inside your editor that you can debug.
+Browser Preview is powered by Chrome Headless, and works by starting a headless Chrome instance in a new process.
+This enables a secure way to render web content inside VS Code, and enables interesting features such as as in-editor debugging and more!

 ![](resources/demo.gif)